ryandoyle5401/Budgetr/Project Requirements.md

 <strong>Evidence:</strong>
 We believe the likelihood of this occurring is medium because we’ve never used Firebase with Android Studio, and the impact would be high because if we can’t store/retrieve data, we can’t have a functioning app.
 <strong>Steps to reduce likelihood/impact and improve estimates:</strong>
-We plan on reducing the likelihood of something like this from happening by utilizing resources on the Firebase website, Android Studio website, and any other sites that have information on getting Firebase and an Android Studio project to communicate with each other.
+We plan on reducing the likelihood of something like this from happening by utilizing resources on the Firebase website, Android Studio website, and any other sites with information on setting up communication between Firebase and Android Studio.
 To improve our estimates of the likelihood and the impact, we believe reviewing the resources to get the program and the database to communicate will increase our knowledge and experience with Firebase and Android Studio.
 <strong>Plan for detecting problem:</strong>
 To detect the problem, we can create simple tests.
 For example, we can create test data in the program, send it to the database, and then check the database to see if the data was successfully sent.
 Then we can add test data to the database and pull that from the database into the project and see if we get the test data.
 <strong>Mitigation Plan:</strong>